rafaelpmatoso/qa-engineer-challenge/README.md

 Unzip the downloaded file in your computer.

-Open a command line utility and navigate to the downloaded folder.
+Open a command line utility and navigate to the downloaded directory.

+If you are on MacOS change the directory permissions using the following command:

+    chmod +x mvnw

+You will need to update the chromedriver executable path in the config.properties file.

+Update the **webdriver.location** property with the path of executable downloaded from (https://chromedriver.chromium.org/downloads)

+    ex: webdriver.location

 Type the command below and wait for the project to build and start running the tests.